tunmsk/nextgen-facebook/readme.txt

 <strong>NGFB Free / Basic Features</strong>

 * Adds Open Graph / Rich Pin meta tags (Facebook, Google+, Pinterest, LinkedIn, etc.).
+* Twitter Card meta tags:
+	* *Player Card* &mdash; An embedded video in the Post / Page content.
+	* *Large Image Summary Card* &mdash; An image from the custom Social Settings, Featured, Attached, or NextGEN Gallery singlepic.
+	* *Summary Card* &mdash; All other webpages.
 * Configurable image sizes for Open Graph (Facebook, LinkedIn, etc.) and Pinterest.
+* Customizable image dimensions for each Twitter Card type.
 * Optional fallback to a default image and video for index and search webpages.
 * Supports featured, attached, gallery shortcode, and/or HTML image tags in content.
 * Fallback to the image alt value if the content and except do not include any text.